simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Email images

-When an image heavy email doesn't fully download and is viewed by the user, it could end up rendering like this for the subscriber:
+When an image-heavy email doesn't fully download and is viewed by the user, it could end up rendering like this for the subscriber:

 <a href="https://twitter.com/flcarneiro/status/568116082835361792">
   <img loading="lazy" class="border" style="margin-top: 1rem; width: 500px;" src="/images/2020-privacy-tips/tweet-embedded-images.jpg" alt="Embedded tweet" />